-I have downloaded the softwares for Ubuntu 14.04 version, and I want to install them in Ubuntu 16.04.
+I have downloaded the software for Ubuntu 20.04 version, and I want to install them in Ubuntu 22.04.
 Is it possible?

-No, you can’t!
-You can only download and install the softwares for the same Ubuntu version.
-For example, If you download MySQL packages of Ubuntu 14.04, and try to install it on Ubuntu 16.04 LTS, It will not work.
+No, you can't!
+You can only download and install the software for the same Ubuntu version.
+For example, If you download MySQL packages of Ubuntu 20.04, and try to install it on Ubuntu 22.04 LTS, It will not work.

-My system doesn’t have Internet, and Synaptic manager.
-Can I still install softwares using this method?
+My system doesn't have Internet, and Synaptic manager.
+Can I still install software using this method?

 No!
 This method is intended to save the Bandwidth.
 Your system must have Synaptic installed.
 Otherwise this method won't help.
 Or else, you can download the .deb file, and try to install it.
 But sometimes, .deb file will also require dependencies.
 In such cases, there is no way to install any softwares offline.
 The Internet connection is mandatory.